NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Related Work

-Extending the Noise2Noise framework to 3D~\cite{hermosilla2019total,wei2025noise2score3d,Ma2023SDF,wang2024noise4denoise} is challenging due to the unordered nature of point clouds.
-Methods like TotalDenoising~\cite{hermosilla2019total} and Noise2Noise Mapping~\cite{Ma2023SDF} address this by leveraging local geometric correspondences instead of exact point matches, replacing MSE with Earth Mover’s Distance (EMD) loss to better align noisy point clouds with the underlying surface.
-In our work, we exploit the structural similarities between neural fields and images, proposing a Noise2Noise denoising framework for 3D SDFs with MSE loss.
+Recent work has extended the N2N paradigm to the 3D domain, particularly to point clouds \cite{hermosilla2019total,Ma2023SDF,wang2024noise4denoise,wei2025noise2score3d}.
+TotalDenoising \cite{hermosilla2019total} and N2NM \cite{Ma2023SDF} employ soft local geometric correspondences with Earth Mover’s Distance (EMD) loss to align noisy point clouds with the underlying surface.
+However, these methods are unable to establish exact point matches.

+To the best of our knowledge, no prior work has applied the N2N paradigm to the domain of 3D neural fields.
+We are the first to exploit the structural similarities between neural fields and images by proposing an N2N denoising framework for 3D SDFs using a simple MSE loss, which enables direct SDF matches.

-\textbf{Implicit Surface Reconstruction.} Learning implicit surfaces from point clouds has seen significant advances.
-Overfitting-based methods optimize a neural implicit function for a single point cloud, often with ground-truth SDFs, normals or geometric constraints and physical priors.
-For example, SAL~\cite{atzmon2020sal}, SALD~\cite{atzmon2021sald}, and Sign-SAL~\cite{zhao2021signsal} use point proximity and self-similarity cues.
-Gradient regularization techniques like IGR~\cite{gropp2020igr}, DiGS~\cite{ben2022digs}, and Neural-Pull~\cite{ma2020neuralpull} improve stability and detail.
-Extensions such as SAP~\cite{peng2021sap}, LPI~\cite{chen2022lpi}, and Implicit Filtering-Net~\cite{li2024implicitfiltering} enhance reconstruction under sparse sampling and complex geometry.
+\textbf{Implicit Surface Reconstruction.} Overfitting-based methods optimize a neural implicit function for a single shape through intensive test-time optimization.
+They often achieve high geometric fidelity on that specific object but lack generalization to new shapes.
+For example, SAL \cite{atzmon2020sal}, SALD \cite{atzmon2021sald}, and Sign-SAL \cite{zhao2021signsal} use point proximity and self-similarity cues.
+Gradient regularization techniques like IGR \cite{gropp2020igr}, DiGS \cite{ben2022digs}, and Neural-Pull \cite{ma2020neuralpull} improve stability and detail.
+Extensions such as SAP \cite{peng2021sap}, LPI \cite{chen2022lpi}, and Implicit Filtering-Net \cite{li2024implicitfiltering} enhance reconstruction under sparse sampling and complex geometry.
+Neural-Singular-Hessian~\cite{zixiong23neuralsingular} pushes single-shape overfitting by leveraging a Hessian-based regularizer to achieve surface recovery.
 While accurate, these methods are typically sensitive to noise.
-Robust variants (e.g., SAP~\cite{peng2021sap}, PGR~\cite{lin2022pgr}, Neural-IMLS~\cite{wang2023neuralimls}, Noise2Noise Mapping~\cite{Ma2023SDF} and LocalN2NM~\cite{chen2024localn2nm}) address this via smoothing, denoising priors, or self-supervision.
+Robust variants (e.g., SAP \cite{peng2021sap}, PGR \cite{lin2022pgr}, Neural-IMLS \cite{wang2023neuralimls}, N2NM \cite{Ma2023SDF} and LocalN2NM \cite{chen2024localn2nm}) address this via smoothing, denoising priors, or self-supervision.